-LOS ANGELES, California, USA (April 8, 2016) – With both the ongoing drought and loss of farmable land, the rapid depletion of natural resources is a relevant concern in today’s times.
-To fight these issues, USC Hospitality has taken action to assert its responsibility for the earth in developing the USC Teaching Garden, a self-sustaining garden to harvest a variety of vegetables, fruits, herbs and edible flowers for its dining venues.
-The garden’s farming techniques support USC Hospitality’s commitment to the environment and to the health of our dining guests by growing our own food locally without the use of any harmful chemicals.
+LOS ANGELES, California, USA (April 8, 2016) – There’s an ongoing drought and loss of farmable land.
+Moreover, the rapid depletion of natural resources is a relevant concern today.
+To fight these issues, USC Hospitality has taken action to assert its responsibility for the earth.
+It is developing the USC Teaching Garden, a self-sustaining garden to harvest a variety of vegetables, fruits, herbs, and edible flowers for its dining venues.
+The garden’s farming techniques support USC Hospitality’s commitment to the environment.
+Moreover, to the health of our dining guests by growing our own food locally.
+Especially without the use of any harmful chemicals.

 With the support of LA Urban Farms, the USC Hospitality Group successfully opened the USC Teaching Garden.
 It’s the first university in the nation to have a farming effort of this scale using vertical Tower Garden® aeroponics technology.
 Aeroponics is the process of growing plants in an air or mist environment without the use of soil.
 Students can grow fruits, vegetables, herbs, and edible flowers in this garden without the use of any soil or harmful chemicals.
 The seeds they use in the garden are 100% organic, and the minerals and nutrients are all ionic.